Takashiidobe/ddia-bookclub/ch1/twitch-answers.md

 ## What makes a system scalable?
 What are the characteristics of a scalable system?

 Scalability is how much a system can COPE with increased load.
-A scalable system must handle multiple dimensions from increased reads and writes to improved service .
+A scalable system must handle multiple dimensions from increased reads and writes to improving service quality (meeting stricter SLAs), expanding service to multiple regions, and adding redundancy.
+A scalable system must allow for the improvement of existing components and the addition of new components to meet new performance goals.

 ## What is the difference between a horizontally scaling and vertically scaling system?
 What are some of the pros and cons for each?